On the flat galactic rotational curves in $f(\mathcal{R})$ gravity: Conclusions and Discussion

-\section{Conclusions and discussion}
+\section{Conclusions and Discussion}

 In this article, we started of with a metric that describes the constant rotational velocity region in spherically symmetric and static space-time.
-We then obtained the numerical solution to the field equation to get an appropriate estimate of $f(\mathcal{R})$ gravity that could be an alternative to the dark matter.
-The resultant graphs showed that a very slight modification to the Einstein's gravity can be an alternative to the dark matter.
-As said in the last section, the correction up to $r=500\text{Kpc}$ we find is negative i.e. $f(\mathcal{R})<\mathcal{R}$, shown in table \ref{table:rRf}.
-Although we are not giving any numerical result beyond $r=500\text{Kpc}$ but it is worth mentioning that in our numerical solutions after $r\gtrapprox 885\text{Kpc}$, the modifications in the $f(\mathcal{R})=\mathcal{R}$ becomes positive i.e. for $r \gtrapprox 885\text{Kpc}$, $f(\mathcal{R})>\mathcal{R}$.
+After showing that obtaining analytic solution is not possible, we then obtained the numerical solution to the field equations using different scenarios which describe the galactic matter density profile to get an appropriate estimate of $f(\mathcal{R})$ gravity that could be an alternative to the so-called dark matter.
+The resultant graphs showed very slight modification to the Einstein's gravity for vacuum, and significant deviation from Einstein's gravity can be an alternative to the dark matter for power law density, simple model of a galaxy with a core and NFW profiles.
+For density profile which given constant tangential velocity at any distance from the galactic center (Eq. (\ref{eq:Power-law-density-profile})), a permanent deviation from Einstein's gravity is obtained meaning that we do not have $f(\mathcal{R})=\mathcal{R}$ at the galactic edge.
+As said in the last section, the correction up to $r\approx 200\text{Kpc}$ in vacuum we find is negative i.e. $f(\mathcal{R})<\mathcal{R}$ for $r>200\text{Kpc}$ the correction is positive i.e. $f(\mathcal{R})>\mathcal{R}$, shown in Table \ref{table:rRf}.

+It was also proven analytically in \citet{Usman2016} that in vacuum when $\lambda$ is a constant then, in the limit that $m^2$ and higher order terms in $m$ can be neglected, the solution of Eq. (\ref{eq:DMeq1}) and (\ref{eq:DMeq2}) is of the form of $\mathcal{R}^{1-\epsilon}$ where $\epsilon$ is a positive valued function of $m$, again implying a negative correction to the GR.

-The weak field limit of the $f(\mathcal{R})$ gravity models has been discussed for star like objects in \cite{PhysRevD.75.124014,PhysRevD.77.108501,PhysRevD.77.108502}.
-If we assume that $f(\mathcal{R})$ is an analytical function at the constant curvature $R_0$, that $m_\phi/r \ll 1$, where $m_\phi$ is the effective mass of the scalar degree of freedom of the theory, and that the fluid is pressureless, the post-Newtonian potentials $\Psi(r)$ and $\Phi(r)$ are obtained for a metric
+The weak field limit of the $f(\mathcal{R})$ gravity models has been discussed for star like objects in \citet{PhysRevD.75.124014,PhysRevD.77.108501,PhysRevD.77.108502}.
+If we assume that $f(\mathcal{R})$ is an analytical function at the constant curvature $\mathcal{R}_0$, that $m_\phi/r \ll 1$, where $m_\phi$ is the effective mass of the scalar degree of freedom of the theory, and that the fluid is pressureless, the post-Newtonian potentials $\Psi(r)$ and $\Phi(r)$ are obtained for a metric